maxandreatta/FastSocket/README.md

 - [X] send and receive text and data messages
 - [X] async, non-blocking & very fast
+- [X] threading is handled by the framework itself
 - [X] track every 8192 send & received bytes
+- [X] allows you to chose the network interface!
+- [X] zer0 dependencies, native swift implementation with Network.framework
 - [X] custom error management
-- [X] allows you to chose the network interface!
+- [X] all errors are routed through the error closure
-- [X] Zer0 dependencies, native swift implementation with Network.framework

 ## Build Status: